Straightforward interfaces make navigation and actions more intuitive, reducing the learning curve for new users.

 Layer 1: Let AI in, and check you haven't locked it out by accident

-AI crawler access.
-Your robots.txt must not block GPTBot, OAI-SearchBot, ClaudeBot, PerplexityBot, or Google-Extended.
-Blocking Google-Extended, for example, removes you from Gemini and AI Overview grounding entirely.
+• AI crawler access.
+Robots.txt must not block GPTBot, OAI-SearchBot, ClaudeBot, PerplexityBot, or Google-Extended.
+Blocking Google-Extended removes a site from Gemini and AI Overview grounding entirely.

-One of our customers discovered through KIME that ChatGPT was blocked from their site entirely.
+One KIME customer found that ChatGPT was blocked from their site entirely.
 Unblocking it made an immediate, measurable difference.
 The most expensive GEO problems are often one line in a text file.

 Layer 2: Make yourself findable

 Sitemaps and robots.txt are old news, but agents also check newer discovery signals.
-Link response headers (RFC 8288) let your server point agents to documentation and API catalogs in the very first response.
-DNS-based agent discovery (DNS-AID), a Linux Foundation standard from 2026, lets agents find your services through a DNS lookup, the same way email servers have been discovered for decades.
+Link response headers (RFC 8288) let a server point agents to documentation and API catalogs in the very first response.
+DNS-AID is a Linux Foundation project launched in May 2026.
+It lets agents find services through a DNS lookup, the same way email servers have been discovered for decades.

 These take an hour to set up, and almost nobody has them yet.
 That is precisely the argument for doing it: early signals on an empty field get noticed.